[Click here for a PDF of this post with nicer formatting]

 1

-2 There are other ways to do this, differing by factors of in the definition of the generators and in the construction of the exponential, but I'm sticking with this one for now.
+2 There are other ways to do this, differing by factors of

 3 Kind of the reverse of how we got to this whole exponential notation in the first place...